belherdigital/open-eshop/CONTRIBUTING.md

-# Contributing to Open Classifieds
+# Contributing to Open Classifieds Market

 Looking to contribute something to Open Classifieds? **Here's how you can help.**